cyberbotics/competition-template/ORGANIZER.md

       - Note that on [webots.cloud](https://webots.cloud), the listing title of the benchmark and its hover description are defined in the Webots world file: more specifically, the **WorldInfo** node has a "title" and an "info" field which are parsed when submitting the world file to [webots.cloud](https://webots.cloud).

 6. In order for the automated script to recover the competitors' score correctly, the supervisor controller needs to print the final performance of the robot controller in the format "performance:SCORE" (only the SCORE part needs to be changed, which should be a float number).
 The score unit depends on the [metric](#supported-metrics) used for the benchmark which will be defined in [webots.yml](webots.yml#L6) that you will need to edit in the next step.
+The [higher_is_better](webots.yml#L7) boolean value determines whether a higher value for the metric is considered as a better or a worse performance.

 #### Supported metrics